ReesMorrison/NetlifyBlogThemes/content/post/2021-02-18-destruction-from-my-hometown-a-rock-ballad-by-bruce-springsteen/DestructHometown.md

 **Anger**:

-*Words were passed, then a shotgun blast*

-When thousands of Marines stormed ashore into the [bullets of a heavily-defended beach](https://themesfromart.com/blog/2021-02-18-destruction-saving-private-ryan-a-movie-by-steven-spielberg/destructionsaving/), awful destruction spreads far and wide.
-When one person flips out and fires a gun, the injury or death to the targe may be individual, but it is still destruction.
+When thousands of Marines stormed ashore into the [bullets of a heavily-defended beach](https://themesfromart.com/blog/2021-02-18-destruction-saving-private-ryan-a-movie-by-steven-spielberg/destructionsaving/), awful destruction spread far and wide.  *Words were passed, then a shotgun blast* When one person flips out and fires a gun, the injury or death to the targe may be individual, but it is still destruction.
 When one furious spouse or partner hits another, it destroys the body, the soul, the heart.
 When one delusional Timothy McVeigh detonates a mighty bomb in Oklahoma City, 19 babies and scores of others died.
 The word destruction implies tangible objects being lost, but the harm may be psyches traumatized or lives lost.
 Anger out of control can and too often does destroy objects and people.

 Springsteen’s lament captures the unravelling of a small, typical town in America.
 Its jobs oozed away to foreign competitors (or possibly non-union states in the South).
 Its social fabric was torn by the anger of racial discrimination and a racially tainted, hated war in Vietnam.
 Anger, resentment, and extremism can push individuals to destroy property, ruin lives, and kill people.